Why you need to track product prices on Amazon?

 3. Other sellers prices

-Being a marketplace, you can have many sellers competing on the same product.
-On those products, their respective prices are shown besides the above mentioned prices as we can see in this example.
+On Amazon, you can have many sellers competing on the same product.
+On those products, their respective prices are shown besides the above mentioned prices as we can see here:

 How to monitor Amazon prices

-Now that we are clear on the different prices that are available on Amazon, we are going to show you a quick tutorial on how you can scrape each of these prices.
-Let’s install the add-on and then open a new sheet where we will activate the add-on.
+Now that we are clear on the different prices that are available on Amazon, we are going to explain you how you can scrape each of these prices.
+Let’s install the ImportFromWeb add-on first and then open a new sheet where we will activate it.

 In this example we are going to monitor Amazon prices including: list price (MSRP), sale price and other sellers prices.